DrinTive/temporal-sample/README.md

 This repository contains two .NET projects showcasing how to work with [Temporal](https://temporal.io/) for building and executing workflows:

-* **TempAlertClient**: A client application that starts a workflow.
+* **Client**: A client that can start different workflows.
-* **TempAlertWorker**: A worker application that hosts the workflow and its activities.
+* **Worker**: A worker application that hosts the workflows and its activities.

 ## 📦 Project Structure

 ```
-/TempAlertClient   → Triggers workflows via Temporal Client
+/Client   → Triggers workflows via Temporal Client
-/TempAlertWorker   → Hosts workflow and activity implementations
+/Worker   → Hosts workflows and activity implementations
 ```

 ---